Applying to Latch

 What size home are you looking for?

 One bed home – for single people or couples.

 Two and three bed homes – for people who have children living with them.

 How to apply

 To apply, please download and complete an application form, contact us to request a form or complete the online form.
-You will usually need to supply two references.
+You will usually need to supply two references, please contact us if this is a problem.
 Your application will be assessed to see whether you meet our criteria for housing, and if it does you will be offered an assessment of your support needs.

 Leah & Jamie’s story

 Leah had experienced many years of physical and mental abuse from her husband and was referred to Latch from Leeds Women’s Aid.
 Leah wanted a safe home and a fresh start for her five year old son, Jamie.

 Following a successful support assessment Leah and Jamie are now housed in one of our fully furnished homes.
 This summer, both Leah and Jamie thoroughly enjoyed a sunny day out with Latch in Scarborough.
 Leah is working really well with her support worker on building confidence, budgeting, managing her mental health and accessing family support for Jamie.
 Now they have a place to call home they can start to look forward to life again.